 Exterior renovation in Oroville

-Oroville sits where the Sacramento Valley meets the Sierra foothills in Butte County — a historic Gold Rush and dam town with an older downtown, established neighborhoods, lake-area homes near Lake Oroville, and rural foothill parcels.
-Its exterior story is split: valley heat for most of the city, with a real fire consideration on the foothill and lake-edge margins.
+Oroville sits where the Sacramento Valley meets the Sierra foothills in Butte County, a historic Gold Rush and dam town with an older downtown, established mid-century neighborhoods, homes near Lake Oroville, and rural foothill parcels above the valley floor.
+Its exterior story splits cleanly in two: hot, high-UV valley conditions for most of the city, and a genuine fire consideration on the foothill and lake-edge margins where the woodland begins.
+We read each address for which side of that line it falls on.

 Considering an exterior project in Oroville?